First-Ever D.C. 'Antiques Roadshow' Confirms Its Disciples

 We finally got a chance to show two old family pieces — one in the metalworks line and the other in the paintings line.
 (Generalist appraisers at the end of the long, initial line hand out tickets which categorize the piece, whether it be furniture, a toy or a sword, and send their patient cult followers to another line.)
 The longest line was for Asian arts.
 We were told about the guy with a bearskin rug, supposedly belonging to Bette Davis’s daughter.
 Which line is that one?

-Kerry Shrives of Boston’s Skinner, Inc., looked over a bronze statuette we call “the freed slave” and smiled, “About $300, maybe a little more.”
+Kerry Shrives of Boston’s Skinner, Inc., looked over a bronze statuette, called “the freed slave” by our family, and smiled, “About $300, maybe a little more.”
 Then, David Weiss of Philadelphia’s Freeman’s Auctioneers pondered an oil painting of the English Lake District, struggling to see the signature on the lower right just under the frame.
 An inner frame blocked his complete view.
 Nevertheless, Weiss declared,”It’s a wonderful 19th-century painting, perhaps worth $1,500.”
 (O.K., that’s cool.
 Now, do you realize the appeal of this TV show?)

 We also saw Sally Davidson of Clyde’s Restaurants being interviewed on camera about her Japanese filigree bowl.
 Ask her, or wait until next year to learn its value.